EGI-Federation/documentation/content/en/internal/configuration-database/scopes/_index.md

 ## Introducation

-- Scope tags are used to group Grid entities such as Sites, Services and ServiceGroups into flexible categories.
+- Scope tags are used to group entities such as Sites, Services and ServiceGroups into flexible categories.
 A single entity can define multiple scope tags, allowing the resource to be associated with different categories without duplication of information.
 This is essential to maintain the integrity